cncf/kubernetes-community-days/content/organizing-timeline.md

   * Other, please specify
 * The registration page will include an opt-out option to subscribe to the CNCF newsletter.

-Event details
+Event details:

 * Venue location and direction
 * Once the website  is live, slack the Kubernetes Organizers Group to have an event added to the Cloud Native Computing Foundation website.

-Attendee Registration Fee
+Attendee Registration Fee:

 * Decide on the number of desired attendees and attendee fee.
 * $100 or less registration fee is recommended.
 * Consider offering promotions, such as early bird pricing, special pricing for students, diversity promotion, etc.

-Sponsorship Prospectus and Agreement
+Sponsorship Prospectus and Agreement:

 * Create the sponsorship prospectus that includes different sponsorship levels, costs, and benefits.
 Customize this template for the event.

-Recruit and Confirm Speakers
+Recruit and Confirm Speakers:

 * Create a list of targeted keynote speakers.
 * Leverage the Kubernetes Ambassador, Kubernetes Speakers Bureau. local community, and meetup groups.
 * Consider including 1-2 End Users as well.

-Swag
+Swag:
 * For ideas please review the Kubernetes Community Days tool kit on the Kubernetes Community Days website and CNCF Store.
 * Stickers, pins, pens, and t-shirts are very popular and give bragging rights to attendees who attended multiple years in a row.
 * Event Signage

-Determine any signage that will be needed for the event, for example: sponsor logo signage, welcome signage in the registration area, track signage, etc.
+Determine any signage that will be needed for the event:
+* Sponsor logo signage, welcome signage in the registration area, track signage, etc.

-Confirm Catering and costs with venue
+Confirm Catering and costs with venue:

 * This is generally the most expensive part of running an event
 * Venues often offer a complimentary charge for a venue when food and beverage minimums are met.
 * WIFI terms and conditions